 We have agreed to take your claim on under a no win no fee arrangement supported by a Conditional Fee Agreement.
 This means that there is a risk that we will not get paid all of the costs that we incur on your behalf as a result of either the risk associate with the claim being defended or costs being paid under a fixed fee.

 We have agreed with you that you will make a contribution to our costs in the event the claim is successful and to support that agreement we have agreed that we will be entitled to a success fee.

-The success fee is calculated with reference to the amount of work we do with you and is 100% of our base costs.
+The success fee is calculated on the basis of the matters set out in paragraph 9 of the Conditional Fee Agreement and cannot exceed 100% of our base costs.

-We have agreed to the cap the costs that we claim from you under the success fee to no more than 25% (inclusive of VAT) of any damages awarded to you for the injury element of your claim and that the success fee element may be deducted from your compensation by us before payment to you of the balance.
+In the event that your claim includes an element of damages for Pain, Suffering and Loss of Amenity, the success fee we can claim from you cannot exceed 25% (inclusive of VAT) of any damages awarded to you for the injury element of your claim and that the success fee element may be deducted from your compensation by us before payment to you of the balance.

 Different cases have different prospects of success.
 Having taken into account the nature of your case we will have confirmed the level of success fee that we intend to charge in the letter enclosing these terms and conditions and the Conditional Fee Agreement.

 We will also incur disbursements which are fees that we have to pay to other parties who we instruct to produce evidence in your case, e.g. court fees, doctors’ fees, engineer’s fees.